CEA-LIST/N2D2/exec/README.md

 ### `n2d2`

-The main N2D2 binary, which allow to run DNN learning, testing, benchmarking and export.
+The main N2D2 binary, which allows to run DNN learning, testing, benchmarking and export.

 Just run `./n2d2 -h` to get the full list of program options.